 Skip to content

-Web sockets is an advanced technology that allows you to open a permanent bi-directional network connection between the user's browser and the server.
-With its API, you can send a message to the server and receive a response without making an http request, and this process will be event-driven.
+WebSocket provides a persistent bidirectional connection between the client and server, allowing real-time data exchange without HTTP overhead.
+With its API, you can send a message to the server and receive a response without making an HTTP request, and this process will be event-driven.

 Requests